Intermittent solutions of the stationary 2D surface quasi-geostrophic equation: Background Theory and Technical Lemmas

-A useful tool for us will be to represent the Mikado flow using its Fourier series expansion.
+A useful tool for us will be to represent the intermittent blob using its Fourier series expansion.
 Thanks to the construction outlined above and the Poisson summation formula, such a representation is simple to obtain.